SAP-samples/teched2025-DT265/exercises/ex2/README.md

     2. Copy the following content into the newly created file.

         ```cds
+        using { x_sap.samples.poetryslams.catering.x_Caterers as caterers } from '../db/catererManager';

         // Extend the PoetrySlamService of the base application with the X_Caterers entity.
         extend service PoetrySlamService with{
             entity x_Caterers as projection on caterers;